-I am an Assistant Professor in Political Economy at the University of Amsterdam’s Department of Political Science and an FWO fellow at KU Leuven’s Institute of Philosophy.
+I am an Assistant Professor in Political Economy at the University of Amsterdam’s Department of Political Science.
+I am currently also a visiting fellow at the LSE Grantham Research Institute on Climate Change and the Environment.
+These are some of the topics that I do research on.

 The financial system and the environment

 A major part of the European Union’s current efforts to achieve its climate and biodiversity objectives consists in policies to “green” the financial system.
 The project investigates the politics of regulatory coordination to investigate how to align the financial system with the broader European Green Deal.
 How should banking supervisors take into account the EU’s climate transition?
 To what extent do the European Central Bank’s monetary policy and the EU Recovery and Resilience Facility support the EU’s efforts to renovate 35 million houses until 2030?
 What would be obstacles to more close coordination from a perspective of legality, legitimacy and subsidiarity?
 As part of this project, I study the political dynamics that govern EU climate policies while also devising innovative institutional proposals.
 In 2020 I wrote a proposal with Rens van Tilburg for Green TLTROs, which outlines how the ECB can use the Taxonomy to design refinancing operations.
 The ECB discussed the proposal as part of its recent strategy review and Christine Lagarde repeatedly expresesed the hope that it would still be implemented at some point.
-With Nik de Boer, I have also proposed to coordinate monetary policy with the broader EU climate agenda by assigning a more prominent role to the ECB’s so-called secondary mandate.
-With Agnieszka Smoleńska I discuss how the EU’s climate transition should inform the microprudential framework for banks (available here).
+With Nik de Boer and Seraina Grünewald, I have also proposed to coordinate monetary policy with the broader EU economic agenda (the EP followed some of our suggestions for this in February 2022).
+With Agnieszka Smoleńska and others I try to figure out how the EU’s climate transition should inform the prudential framework for banks (see outputs here and here).

 Central bank operations and market neutrality